ondrej-kvasnovsky/redis-handbook/designing-database.md

 RENAMENX key newkey
 ```

 Print all keys for given pattern.
+Don't use KEYS too much in production, it can slow down Redis a lot.

 ```
 KEYS pattern